 Despite the name, you can get this intro-level credit card even if you’re not a student.
 We love that this Mastercard offers cash back rewards, a bonus for on-time payments, and most importantly, a straightforward route to a higher credit line.

 If you’re not interested in rotating categories — and just want easy-to-earn cash back — this is one of the simplest rewards cards to use.
 You’ll get 2% cash back on everything; no need to sign up, and no need to track categories.
-With no annual fee and a 0% introductory APR for 18 months on Balance Transfers for balance transfers, it might be our favorite cash back card ever.
+With no annual fee and a 0% introductory APR for 18 months on Balance Transfers, it might be our favorite cash back card ever.

 This is one of the best Visa credit cards for travel fanatics.
 Not only does it earn valuable UR points, which can be transferred to more than a dozen different airline and hotel partners at a 1:1 ratio, but it also comes with a slew of perks, such as primary car rental insurance and lost baggage protection.

 This card is a fun choice (and a fun color!).
 Aimed at foodies, it earns 3% cash back on dining and entertainment, and 2% at grocery stores.
 Whereas most cards are made for either restaurants or groceries, we like that this card offers solid rewards for both.
 Compounded with the fact it has no annual fee and no foreign transaction fees, this is a snappy option for anyone who loves living the good life.

 This card is one of a handful of Visa Infinite cards available to Americans — and its exclusivity shows in its rewards and perks.
 If you have the credit needed to qualify for this card, and travel enough to warrant its annual fee, then the Reserve is a killer choice.